• Skip to primary navigation

 • While your food processor still on add the olive oil and process until everything is well mixed.

-• Transfer to a bowl, drizzle with more olive oil, garnish with chopped walnuts and serve as a dip.
+• Transfer to a bowl, drizzle with more olive oil, garnish with chopped walnuts and serve.

 Notes